osquery/osquery-go/README.md

 +-----------------------------------+
 ```

-Then start the Go extension:
+Then start the Go extension and have it communicate with osqueryi via the extension socket that you retrieved above:

 ```
 go run ./my_table_plugin.go --socket /Users/USERNAME/.osquery/shell.em